The Life and Adventures of Nicholas Nickleby (1947 film): Box office

 According to trade papers, the film was a "notable box office attraction" at British cinemas in 1947.

+The film earned distributor's gross receipts of £139,313 in the UK of which £106,427 went to the producer.

 Critical response

 Bosley Crowther of The New York Times wrote that "comparison to Great Expectations puts it somewhat in the shade, mainly because the former was so much more exciting as to plot and a good bit more satisfying in the nature and performance of its characters."
 Crowther considered it "a good whole cut below that of Great Expectations and its tension is nowhere near as well sustained", adding that there was a "failure to get real pace or tension in the film's last half."
 He highlighted the "compression of details and incidents compelled by John Dighton's script", believing this "overabundance also hampers the rounding of characters".

 In a retrospective review, Time Out London argued that "Cavalcanti makes surprisingly little of the surreal possibilities of this convoluted Dickensian nightmare."
 The review acknowledged "an impressively atmospheric Victorian London, but stylish visuals hardly compensate for the flat, cursory rendering of some of Dickens' best drawn characters."
 However, the review praised the performances of Cedric Hardwicke and Bernard Miles, who were "given enough space to establish a proper presence."
 Time Out concluded, "Meagre and one-dimensional, the film is finally smothered by Ealing's cosy sentimentality".